jwalareddy/cs5293sp20-project3/README.md

 I assumed scalability to be a good advantage as well.

 ## What N did I choose ?
+Chose the closest N recipes using the NearestNeighbors() function from the NearestNeighbors package.
+Using this function I created an object neigh and passed the value of N.
 In my code, there is a subsection that mentions the N closest that I would want to predict.
 ~~~
 KNN_classifier(test_data,nearby,5)